gatsbyjs/gatsby/docs/docs/conceptual/fast-refresh.md

 ## Error Resilience

-Fast Refresh comes with a good resilience against errors and the custom overlay in Gatsby will provide you with information on how to resolve those.
-Whenever possible a code frame showing the exact error location, including the original line is given.
+The Fast Refresh integration is good at catching errors instead of silently failing.
+Gatsby takes this opportunity to present you with a custom overlay that further explains the error and how to resolve it.
+Once it's resolved Fast refresh will recover from that state.
 The overlay will indicate whether it's a compile error, [GraphQL](/docs/glossary#graphql) error, or runtime error.
-Once you fixed the error the overlay will automatically disappear.

 ![Three error overlays from left to right: Compile error, GraphQL errors, and runtime errors](../reference/release-notes/v3.0/compile-graphql-runtime-errors.jpg)